 1. Vitamin D3

 Vitamin D is a crucial supplement for the fall and winter.
 Why?
 Because it's primarily obtained through exposure to direct sunlight.
 But because daylight hours become shortened in fall and winter, it's vital that you take vitamin D3 supplements.
 This nutrient is essential for bone strength, helps your body absorb calcium better, and increases feel-good hormones in your brain.
-Make sure you take vitamin D3 as opposed to vitamin D2 — D3 is derived from a natural source whereas D2 is synthetic.
+Make sure you take vitamin D3 instead of vitamin D2 — D3 is derived from a natural source, whereas D2 is synthetic.

 Elderberry, also known as Sambucus, is a berry native to North America and Europe.
 Since elderberries are rich in antioxidants, they can help boost your immune system, which will protect you against colds and flu.

 3. Vitamin C